Member of the WIDA Consortium since 2010.

 - The grades 4–5 writing prompts are presented to students online and students respond in a writing response booklet.
 If students in grades 4–5 are competent at keyboarding and wish to respond online, districts can move these students into to a keyboarding test session.

 - The grades 6–12 writing test is entirely online.
 Writing prompts are presented online and students will keyboard their responses.

 - Students in grades 6–12 who are inexperienced, unfamiliar, or uncomfortable with keyboarding may hand-write their responses in a writing response booklet.
 This decision must be made on an individual student basis and in conjunction with the student.

 WIDA-required training courses for ACCESS for ELLs Grades 1-12, Kindergarten ACCESS and Alternate ACCESS are available in the WIDA Secure Portal.
 Additional required trainings for Test Security and Active Monitoring are posted in the Training Management System.

 The Minnesota Department of Education (MDE) also offers optional in-person trainings on test administration for District Assessment Coordinators as well as in-person trainings for Test Administrators who administer Kindergarten ACCESS for ELLs.
 Information on ACCESS test administration training for 2019-20 will be posted in the fall.

 Requirements for Selecting ACCESS and Alternate ACCESS for ELLs Test Administrators

-- For Kindergarten ACCESS and Alternate ACCESS, Test Administrators must be licensed teachers.
+- For the Kindergarten ACCESS, Test Administrators must be licensed teachers.
 It is strongly recommended that raters of the Speaking domain are trained in second language acquisition.
-In addition for Alternate ACCESS, MDE strongly recommends that the Test Administrator is someone who is familiar with the student's response mode and with whom the student feels comfortable.

 - For the paper-based administrations: